Targeted killing by Israel: Methods

-Since then, Israeli Air Force has often used attack helicopters, mainly the Apache, to fire guided missiles toward the target.
+Since then, the Israeli Air Force has often used attack helicopters, mainly the AH-64 Apache, to fire guided missiles toward the target.
 The Shin Bet supplies intelligence for the target.
-Sometimes, when heavier bombs are needed, the strike is carried out by F-16 warplanes.
-Other strategies employ strike teams of Israeli intelligence or military operatives.
+Sometimes, when heavier bombs are needed, the strike is carried out by F-16 fighter jets.
+Other strategies employ strike teams of Mossad or military operatives.
 These operatives infiltrate areas known to harbor targeted individuals, and eliminate their assigned targets with small arms fire or use of explosives.
 Snipers have also been utilized, as was in the case of Dr. Thabet Thabet in 2001.

 Unmanned combat aerial vehicles have also been used for strikes.

 Targets

 Notable targeted killings by the Israeli military were Hamas leaders Jamil Jadallah (October 2001), Mahmoud Abu Hanoud (November 2001), Salah Shahade (July 2002), Ibrahim al-Makadmeh (March 2003), Ismail Abu Shanab (August 2003), Ahmed Yassin (March 2004), Abdel Aziz al-Rantissi (April 2004) and Adnan al-Ghoul (October 2004), all targeted during the Second Intifada.

 While the term "targeted killing" usually describes airborne attacks, Israeli security forces have killed top Palestinian militants in the past by other means, although this has never been confirmed officially.
 Other notable targeted killing involving multiple targets include Mossad assassinations following the Munich massacre against Black September Organization and PLO personnel alleged to have been directly or indirectly involved in the 1972 Munich massacre, which led to the Lillehammer affair; and then Operation Spring of Youth against top PLO leaders in Beirut in 1973, namely Muhammad Najjar, Kamal Adwan, and Kamal Nasser.